 - Use basic ingredients which are mostly available easily.

-- Can be made in big batch and refrigerated.
+- It can be made in a big batch and refrigerated.

-- Thickness of the sauce can be controlled.
-You can keep it thick for dipping and thin for stir frying.
+- The thickness of the sauce can be controlled.
+You can keep it thick for dipping and thin for stir-frying.

 In Thailand, this sauce is served with steamed rice and grilled chicken or pork.
 You roll the meat in rice, dip it in the sauce and gobble.